It's your right

 “Clear it, again and again”

-If you have already been cured, it’s important to stay blood-aware because unlike some other infections, your body doesn’t protect you from new infections, and you could get hep C again.
-The good news is, if you get hep C again, you can be cured again (and again and again).
+If you have already been cured, it’s important to stay blood-aware, your body doesn’t protect you from a new exposure to hep C (which means another possible infection), so you can get hep C again.
+The good news is, if you get hep C again, you can be cured again (and again and again) through getting treated again - no problem.
 Simple as that.
-It’s good to know that once you are cured, you won’t pass it on to anyone else.
+It’s good to know that once you are cured, you won’t pass hep C on to anyone else.
 You’ll be looking after your health and the whole community will benefit.
 It’s Your Right.

 Find trusted help

-If you are ready for hep C treatment or you just want some advice.
-Visit or call your nearest support location for a conversation with people who have first-hand experience of living with hep C and/or personal experience and knowledge around drug use.
+If you are ready for hep C treatment or you just want some advice about safer injecting practices.
+Visit or call your nearest support location for a conversation with people who have experience of living with hep C, being cured and/or personal experience and knowledge around injecting drug use.
 Here is a list of peer-based organisations who you can speak with.
 Most of these organisations provide testing and treatment or they can direct you to a place that does.
+These peer organisations are here for you, and can be trusted to help you get what you need.

 Visit your nearest peer service